danmofo/dkp-manager/README.md

 	- MySQL CLI

 ## Up next...
+- Rename the DKP decay interval stuff, the naming is inconsistent!
 - Create a Java 8 time type formatter for Freemarker templates.
 - Implement the fixed interval DKP delay function
+	- Add the ability to remove / edit them.
 	- Add the actual decaying bit which runs daily.
-	- Add the ability to remove / edit them.
+		- cron job
+		-
 - Write a function to decay DKP for the whole guild rather than single players.
 - Fixing generated SQL by modifying object mappings.